Célestin Lainé: Collaboration

 Before and during the Second World War, Lainé sided with the Germans.
 He favoured aggressive tactics and sought to establish a distinct Breton army to work with the Nazis against the French state. ("We will continue the tradition of those who, throughout the centuries, have struggled, arms in hand, to affirm our national rights.")
 With Yann Goulet he participated in the creation of the Bagadou Stourm (Stormtroopers).
 He also set up a unit of volunteers that he controlled personally, called the Service Spécial (or Lu Brezhon in Breton).
 This paramilitary unit was in charge of the maintenance of order within the Breton National Party.

 In 1941, Lainé helped to oust Olier Mordrel from the leadership of the Breton National Party when it became evident that the Germans objected to his strident anti-Vichy position.
 There followed a split between the Bagadou Stourm and the Service Spécial, as Lainé became increasingly close to the Nazis.
 On the 11 September 1943, at Rennes, he and Colonel Hartmut Pulmer (chief of the Sicherheitsdienst at Rennes) signed the foundation convention of a new unit to be called Bezen Kadoudal, named after the Breton rebel Georges Cadoudal.
 In 1944 it took the new name Bezen Perrot (Perrot Militia), the name referring to Abbé Perrot, a parish priest and ardent defender of the Breton language who had recently been assassinated by the French Resistance.
 His group brought together around a hundred people; his deputy was Alan Heusaff.
 In 1943, the organisation functioned as an auxiliary police force for the Nazis fighting against the Resistance.
 The soldiers of Bezen Perrot enrolled in the Waffen-SS, wearing SS field-uniforms.
 In May 1944, he symbolically founded a new Breton national party on extreme nationalist lines.
 At the Liberation of France, these collaborationist activities brought opprobrium on the whole of the Breton movement.

 Exile

 Hunted out of Brittany after the defeat of the Nazis, the last fighters of this unit found themselves at Tübingen, from which many stayed in Germany under false identities, assisted by Leo Weisgerber.
-Sentenced to death in absentia, Lainé fled to Ireland, where he lived in various locations, notably in County Dublin and at Oranmore in County Galway, until his death in 1983.
+Sentenced to death in absentia, Lainé fled to Ireland, where he lived in various locations, including in County Dublin and at Oranmore in County Galway, until his death in 1983.

-Olier Mordrel, co-founder of the Breton independence party, wrote that Lainé "was a strange man.
-He had become the prophet of a Celtic religion made for himself, where Nordic racism was married to the Nietzschian will to power, and not without flirting with an air of romantic druidism."
+Olier Mordrel, co-founder of the Breton National Party, wrote that Lainé "was a strange man.
+He had become the prophet of a Celtic religion made for himself, where Nordic racism was married to the Nietzschian will to power, and not without flirting with an air of romantic druidism".